Curare: Medical use

 The best known and historically most important toxin (because of its medical applications) is d-tubocurarine.
-It was isolated from the crude drug – from a museum sample of curare – in 1935 by Harold King of London, working in Sir Henry Dale's laboratory.
-King also established its chemical structure.
+Small amounts of tubocurarine were isolated from a museum sample of curare of uncertain origin in 1935 by Harold King of London, working in Sir Henry Dale's laboratory.
+King also proposed the chemical structure of tubocurarine in 1935, although it was shown in 1970 that one of the two nitrogen atoms is tertiary rather than quaternary.
+In 1943, Oskar Wintersteiner and J. D. Dutcher, researchers at the Squibb Institute for Medical Research, isolated tubocurarine in high yield from curare prepared from the identified species Chondrodendron tomentosum.
+Their work led to the commercial Squibb product known as Intocostrin.

 Pascual Scannone, a Venezuelan anesthesiologist who trained and specialized in New York City, did extensive research on curare as a possible paralyzing agent for patients during surgical procedures.
 In 1942, he became the first person in Latin America to use curare during a medical procedure when he successfully performed a tracheal intubation in a patient to whom he administered curare for muscle paralysis at the El Algodonal Hospital in Caracas, Venezuela.

 After its introduction in 1942, curare/curare-derivatives became a widely used paralyzing agent during medical and surgical procedures.
-In medicine, curare has been superseded by a number of curare-like agents, such as pancuronium, which have a similar pharmacodynamic profile, but fewer side effects.
+Later, it has been superseded by a number of synthetic curare-like agents, such as pancuronium, which have a similar pharmacodynamic profile, but fewer side effects.